djairjr/Seeed-Grove_AI_V2_Dev/README.md

-**Impressive Course on Machine Learning by Marcelo Rovai on UNIFEI IESTI**

-[Course Repository - TinyML - Machine Learning for Embedding Devices](https://mjrovai.github.io/UNIFEI-IESTI01-TinyML-2022.1/)

-[Excelent Tutorial from MJRovai in Hackster](https://www.hackster.io/mjrobot/computer-vision-at-the-edge-with-grove-vision-ai-module-v2-0003c7)

 **Seeed Grove Vision AI V2 Related Docs and Links**

 Collection with documents, links and other findings for my study of the Seeed Grove Vision AI V2 board.
 To keep everything organized and with simplified access.

+**FIRST SEE THIS Impressive Course on Machine Learning by Marcelo Rovai on UNIFEI IESTI**

+[Course Repository - TinyML - Machine Learning for Embedding Devices](https://mjrovai.github.io/UNIFEI-IESTI01-TinyML-2022.1/)

+[Excelent Tutorial from MJRovai in Hackster](https://www.hackster.io/mjrobot/computer-vision-at-the-edge-with-grove-vision-ai-module-v2-0003c7)

 **ARM Cortex M55 and ARM Ethos U55 Related Links**